anupshinde/anupzsite/contents/posts/how-to-create-nodejs-npm-package/index.md

 ```
 Nicey.
 It works.

-If this last bit did not work for you, correct the **Errors in NODE_PATH** section below
+If this last bit did not work for you, check the **Errors in NODE_PATH** section below

 While this works, I do not recommend global install of  your program's ```require``` dependencies .
 You can do a ```npm uninstall -g uppercaseme``` and then do a ```npm install uppercaseme```